pinellolab/STREAM/README.md

 Output description
 ------------------

-STREAM write all the results by default in the folder STREAM_results, unless a different directory is specified by the user with the flag -o.
-This folder contains the following files and directories:
+STREAM write all the results by default in the folder **stream_result**, unless a different directory is specified by the user with the flag **-o**.
+This folder mainly contains the following files and directories:

 *   **std_vs_means.pdf**: selected most variable genes.
 *   **dimension_reduction.pdf**: projected cells in the MLLE 3D space.